 The L2Bp output is the L2B data file (for the pL2Bp) or datastructure in memory (for the sL2Bp), containing the Aeolus wind profiles, which is designed to be largely independent of NWP inputs.
-The L2Bp is using a reference NWP temperature and pressure profile, since the molecular motion spectrum depends somewhat on temperature T, and to a lesser extend on pressure p.
+The L2Bp is using a reference NWP temperature and pressure profile, since the spectral shape of the molecular return depends on temperature T, and to a lesser extend on pressure p.
 This dependency is accounted for in the L2B output since the T and p references are given as well as the sensitivities of the retrieved winds to the local T and p, following a local linear Taylor expansion.
-The significance of these sensitivities is described in ?? and, if the user decides that these sensitivities are relevant, they may be represented in the observation operator of any data assimilation system in a straightforward way.
+The significance of these sensitivities is described in [RD15] and, if the user decides that these sensitivities are relevant, they may be represented in the observation operator of any data assimilation system in a straightforward way.